 The t-Sort system performs much like a tilt tray or crossbelt sorter.
 However, the unique and exciting difference is it uses completely independent robots.
 This is the equivalent of having a tilt tray with no track allowing each robot to travel to any divert or induction station independently along the shortest path.
 This greatly enhances efficiency to maximize your operational capabilities.
 Robots, chutes, and induction stations can be added modularly at any time with no interruption or downtime, an additional robot can be added in seconds.
 A unique feature is the system is purchased on a seasonal or annual basis deferring the capital investment and fully utilizing the asset at all times, unlike a traditional sorter that one buys for their long-term growth plan.
 A typical installation takes only three to four months to go-live.

 - Redundancy & Risk Mitigation – No single point of failure anywhere in the system.
-The system has lower risks, all elements are plug and play, and there is complete redundancy in all elements to include software, servers, and power.
-Robots automatically self-charge when needed.

 The standard system operates on two levels and allows sortation of a wide variety of goods.
 Individual items range from extremely small cosmetics to gallon containers of liquids.
 The system is ideally suited to handle apparel and footwear, general merchandise, single items and innerpacks.
 Parcels sorted include bags, boxes, and mailers.
 Overall the system handles loads up to a 30 x 36 inch footprint.
 The robots easily transport cylindrical and other difficult items through unique tray designs.
 Given the unique flexibility of this application, multiple implementation concepts have been developed, with multiple, large scale national customers scheduled for implementation in 2018.